camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/operations/update-zeebe.md

 ## Partitions admin endpoint

-This endpoint allows querying the status of the partitions and performing operations to prepare an upgrade.
+This endpoint allows querying the status of the partitions and performing operations to prepare an update.

 The endpoint is available under `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/actuator/partitions` (default port: `9600`).